Founded in Edinburgh Old Town in 1124

-Today a visit to the Cathedral will give you the opportunity to quietly absorb the incredible atmosphere of the building and remember the people who created the history.
+Today a visit to the Cathedral will give you the opportunity to quietly absorb the incredible atmosphere of the building and remember the people who created its history.

 - The cathedral was destroyed in 1385 when an English army attacked Edinburgh

 - The statue of John Knox, once minister at St Giles’, guards the cathedral entrance.